7 min read

 With this conscious awareness, you can influence what happens in your dream and have some control over your dream reality.
 This is why lucid dreaming can be used as a powerful tool for self-healing, problem-solving, and spiritual growth.

-AI-generated image of a man seeing if lucid dreaming is dangerous
+A man seeing if lucid dreaming is dangerous

 There are no inherent dangers to lucid dreaming, as it is a natural and normal part of the human sleep cycle.
 However, there are a few things to keep in mind when practicing lucid dreaming: